pafoster/miniref/README.md

 **Hitting F1 opens the first PDF** (if available) of the selected reference.

 # Roadmap
+* Use --listen to request refresh-preview() and reload() on file change using inotify
 * PDF full-text search / keyword extraction